Evergreen State College: Athletics

-The Evergreen State athletic teams are called the Geoducks.
+The Evergreen State College athletic teams are called the Geoducks.
 The college is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Cascade Collegiate Conference (CCC) since the 1999–2000 academic year.

-Evergreen competes in seven intercollegiate varsity sports: Men's sports include basketball, soccer and track & field; while women's sports include basketball, soccer, track & field and volleyball.
-Former sports included men's & women's cross country and men's & women's crew.
+Evergreen competes in nine intercollegiate varsity sports: Men's sports include basketball, cross country, soccer and track & field; while women's sports include basketball, cross country, soccer, track & field and volleyball.
+Former sports include men's & women's crew.

 Mascot

 A geoduck is a clam native to the region.

 Soccer

 Former men's soccer star Joey Gjertsen, who led the Geoducks to the 2004 NAIA National Quarterfinals, has gone on to have professional success with the San Jose Earthquakes of Major League Soccer.
 Shawn Medved previously had success in the MLS, playing for D.C.
 United and the San Jose Clash.
 Medved scored the tying goal in the 1996 MLS Cup as D.C. went on to the championship.